-The Stovax Stockton 8 wood burning and multi-fuel stove offers you greater choice and more optional features than any other model.
+The Stovax Stockton 8 wood burning stove offers you greater choice and more optional features than any other model.
 There is also a space saving Stockton Slimline stove version which is 3” (75mm) shallower.
-This is a two door model, which is available with a handy cast iron tool that locates over the keystone catch and then rotates to open or close the doors.
+There is a single or double door model, which is available with a handy cast iron tool that locates over the keystone catch and then rotates to open or close the doors.

 Stovax Airwash System